mrazjava/booklink-openlibrary/README.md

 # Booklink Data Integration: openlibrary.org
-Import process for migrating raw data dumps from [openlibrary.org](https://openlibrary.org) and raw data source for author-book integration (search, etc) from the [booklink-backend](https://github.com/mrazjava/booklink-backend).
+Import process for migrating raw data dumps from [openlibrary.org](https://openlibrary.org).
+Raw data source for author-book feed (search, etc) into the [booklink-backend](https://github.com/mrazjava/booklink-backend).

 # Overview
-openlibrary.org is a fantastic public archive which provides a rich aggregtion of book info from all over the world.
+openlibrary.org is a fantastic public archive which provides a rich aggregation of book info from all over the world.
 Practically speaking, it is the most complete - public and free - archive of books and authors available on the Internet.
 As of September 2020, they release updated dumps on the monthly basis.
 Dumps are provided in a specific JSON-ish format.

-Unfortunately I could not find a stable schema for processing openlibrary dumps, let alone a full fledged import program not even mentioning one that would meet the requirements of the booklink application.
-There was no other way around this than writing one from scratch, if booklink were to utilize openlibrary data base.
+Even though openlibrary exposes a [rich interface API](https://github.com/internetarchive/openlibrary) for their dumps, I could not find a stable schema for processing these dumps easily with java, let alone a full fledged import program, not even mentioning one that would meet the requirements of the booklink application.
+There was no other way around this than writing one from scratch.

 This project builds into two executables: